PallaviDule/DSA-specific/string/medium/longest-substring-without-duplicate/README.md

 ## Approach

-We use a **sliding window** technique with two pointers (`left` and `right`) to find the longest substring without repeating characters.
-Here's how it works:
+We use a dynamic array (`arr`) to represent the current substring without repeating characters.

-1. Initialize two pointers, `left` and `right`, both starting at the beginning of the string.
-2. Use a **set** or **hashmap** to store characters that are currently in the window between `left` and `right`.
+1. Loop through each character in the input string.
+2. While the character already exists in the array (i.e., it's a duplicate), remove characters from the start using `shift()` — this ensures the substring stays unique.
-3. Move the `right` pointer to expand the window and include new characters.
+3. Add the current character to the array.
-4. If a character repeats, increment the `left` pointer to shrink the window until there are no duplicate characters.
-5. Track the maximum length of the window as `right` moves across the string.

-This approach ensures that we only traverse the string once, resulting in an optimal time complexity of **O(n)**.
+4. After each addition, update `maxLength` by comparing it with the current array length (converted to string using `arr.join('')` to ensure character count).

+This approach ensures we're always tracking the longest valid substring without duplicates by shrinking the window from the start whenever a repeat is found.

 ## Walkthrough Example